Counseling

 Types of Psychotherapy

 Psychiatrists and other mental health professionals use several types of therapy.
-The choice of therapy type depends on the patient’s particular illness and circumstances and his/her preference.
-Therapists may combine elements from different approaches to best meet the needs of the person receiving treatment.
+The choice of therapy depends on the patient’s illness, circumstances, and preferences.
+Therapists may combine elements from different approaches to best meet the individual's needs.

 Cognitive Behavioral Therapy (CBT)